-- A.12.1 The Client Device and the Server Device shall implement a command and response mechanism whereby the: - a.
-Server Device issues a command to the Client Device by setting the Command Code and Command Data fields within a Server Device Message in accordance with A.12.2 and A.12.3; and - b.
-Client Device receives that command, (where relevant) initiates any associated processing, and thereafter responds by setting the Command Sequence Number and Response Code fields in subsequent Client Device Messages in accordance with A.12.4. - A.12.2 Each Server Device Message shall have the Command Code field set: - a.
-In the case that the Server Device has an identified requirement to issue a command to the Client Device, and meets the pre-conditions associated with that command as defined by this Specification, to a non-zero value corresponding to that command; or - b.
-Otherwise, to the value zero (0).
+- A.12.1 The client device and the server device shall implement a command and response mechanism whereby the: - a. server device issues a command to the client device by setting the Command Code and Command Data fields within a server device message in accordance with A.12.2 and A.12.3; and - b. client device receives that command, (where relevant) initiates any associated processing, and thereafter responds by setting the Command Sequence Number and Response Code fields in subsequent client device messages in accordance with A.12.4. - A.12.2 Each server device message shall have the Command Code field set: - a. in the case that the server device has an identified requirement to issue a command to the client device, and meets the pre-conditions associated with that command as defined by this specification, to a non-zero value corresponding to that command; or - b. otherwise, to the value zero (0).

-Note: By specifying a non-zero Command Code, the Server Device is able to 'piggy-back' a command in its reply to a Client Device Message.
-The value of zero is used where the Server Device does not issue a command to the Client Device.
+Note: By specifying a non-zero Command Code, the server device is able to 'piggy-back' a command in its reply to a client device message.
+The value of zero is used where the server device does not issue a command to the client device.

-A.12.3 Each Server Device Message shall have the Command Data field populated with variable length data in accordance with the requirements associated with any non-zero value of the Command Code field, or omitted in the case that the Command Code field has a zero (0) value.
+A.12.3 Each server device message shall have the Command Data field populated with variable length data in accordance with the requirements associated with any non-zero value of the Command Code field, or omitted in the case that the Command Code field has a zero (0) value.

-Note: The optional and variable-length Command Data field is used to convey data associated with any command issued to the Client Device by the Server Device.
+Note: The optional and variable-length Command Data field is used to convey data associated with any command issued to the client device by the server device.

-- A.12.4 Each Client Device Message shall have the Command Sequence Number and Response Code fields set in response to the most recent and prior Server Device Message received by the Client Device that contains a non-zero Command Code value: - a.
-In the case that there is such a Server Device Message, the: - i.
-Command Sequence Number field shall be set to the Message Sequence Number field of that Server Device Message; and - ii.
-Response Code shall be set to a value that indicates that results of processing that Command Code in accordance with A.12.6; or - b.
-Otherwise, to the value zero (0).
+- A.12.4 Each client device message shall have the Command Sequence Number and Response Code fields set in response to the most recent and prior server device message received by the client device that contains a non-zero Command Code value: - a. in the case that there is such a server device message, the: - i.
+Command Sequence Number field shall be set to the Message Sequence Number field of that server device message; and - ii.
+Response Code field shall be set to a value that indicates that results of processing that Command Code in accordance with A.12.6; or b. otherwise, to the value zero (0).

-Note: The Client Device repeats the Command Sequence Number and Response Code values in each and every subsequent Client Device Message until such time that another Command Code is received; this provides robustness in the case of Client Device Messages being lost.
+Note: The client device repeats the Command Sequence Number and Response Code values in each and every subsequent client device message until such time that another Command Code is received; this provides robustness in the case of client device messages being lost.

-In the case that the Client Device has received a non-zero Command Code in a Server Device Message, the Client Device may reply immediately with a Client Device Message, or may wait until the next Client Device Message is transmitted for another reason (e.g., every five-second heartbeat, Data Record transfer).
+In the case that the client device has received a non-zero Command Code in a server device message, the client device may reply immediately with a client device message, or may wait until the next client device message is transmitted for another reason (e.g. every 5-second heartbeat, data record transfer).

-A.12.5 The Command Code field within each Server Device Message and the Response Code field within each Client Device Message shall have a value as set out in Table 10, or another value as set out in an Extension Profile.
+A.12.5 The Command Code field within each server device message and the Response Code field within each client device message shall have a value as shown in Table 10, or another value as shown in an extension profile.

 Message Type Command Code Response Code Reference

 Blank / Void 0x00 0x00 A.12.4

 Generate Data Record 0x02 - A.14

 Service Provider Function 0x04 - A.15

 OK (Success) - 0x01 A.12.6

 Not Authenticated (Error) - 0x41 A.12.6

 Command Not Known (Error) - 0x43 A.12.6

-Command Not Supported (Error). - 0x45 A.12.6
+Command Not Supported (Error) - 0x45 A.12.6

 Command Temporarily Unavailable (Warning) - 0x47 A.12.6

 Command Not Valid (Error) - 0x49 A.12.6